| |

 12. System Decay

-After spending most of the nineties with either very forgettable or just too
+After spending most of the 1990s with either very forgettable or just too

 quirky releases, Kreator saw it appropriate to revive classic thrash metal